()

 B. 2nd line Medication

-• Danazol (inhibits pituitary gonadotrophin)
+• Danazol (inhibits pituitary gonadotrophin hormone)

 • GnRH Analogue